boada/data-science-interviews/answered.md

 **What is logistic regression?
 When do we need to use it? 👶**

-logistic regression is a linear model where the predicted value is either 0 or 1.
+logistic regression is a linear-type model where the predicted value is either 0 or 1.
 See this: https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression

+Logistic regression assumes that the predictors are linearly independent, and that for each response class and each data point, the log odds (log of the odds) that that data point falls in that class are a linear function of the predictor values for that data point.
+In the binary case, the odds are defined as: p(x) / ( 1 - p(x) ).

+The loss function for logistic regression is:
+J(y-hat) = { -log(1 - y-hat), for y = 0
+	            -log(y-hat), for y = 1

+Note that:
+1. If y = 0 and y-hat is close to 0, J(y-hat) is small.
+2. If y = 0 and y-hat is close to 1, J(y-hat) is large.
+3. If y = 1 and y-hat is close to 0, J(y-hat) is large.
+4. If y = 1 and y-hat is close to 1, J(y-hat) is small.

 <br/>

 **Is logistic regression a linear model?
 Why? 👶**